Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

 where $\epsilon$ is the ellipticity\footnote{The ellipticity is defined as $\epsilon=1-b/a$, where $a$ and $b$ are scale lengths along the major and minor axes, respectively.} and $\theta$ is the angular offset of the ellipse from the vertical.
 We additionally simultaneously fit for the centroid $(x_0, y_0)$ of the ellipse, such that $X_i=x_i-x_0$ and $Y_i=y_i-y_0$.

 Figure~\ref{fig:sizes} shows the size-luminosity relationship as viewed on the sky from the central simulated Milky Way galaxy.
-We compare to observational data from \citet{McConnachie2012} and \citet{Munoz2018}.
+In the left panel we compare to observational data from \citet{McConnachie2012} and \citet{Munoz2018}, and show half-light radii calculated for the simulated galaxies as described above.
 We also show the line of constant mean surface brightness, $\mu_V=32$~mag~arcsec$^{-2}$, which is approximately the limiting surface brightness of the Vera Rubin Observatory's co-added Legacy Survey of Space and Time \citep{LSST2009}.
-We finally also show the results from several cosmological simulations of field UFDs \citep{Jeon2017, Fitts2017, Wheeler2019}, where for \citet{Jeon2017} and \citet{Wheeler2019} we have determined their galaxy luminosities by assuming a stellar mass-to-light ratio of 2, as appropriate for the predominantly ancient populations of the galaxies.
-For \citet{Fitts2017}, whose galaxies span a variety of SFHs, we have assumed a mass-to-light ratio of 1.6.
-We note that the half-light radii in the other works were not calculated via the same exponential elliptical fitting as in this work.
-Additionally, the half-light radii of \citet{Fitts2017} are 3D, so we multiply the listed values by $3/4$ to approximate the 2D projected half-light radii \citep{Wolf2010}.
+In the right panel we compare to the results from several cosmological simulations of field UFDs \citep{Jeon2017, Fitts2017, Wheeler2019}.
+For this comparison, we use the projected, circular half-light radius as calculated via direct summation of the particle luminosities, and show stellar mass in lieu of magnitude.
+The half-light radii of \citet{Fitts2017} are 3D, so we multiply the listed values by $3/4$ to approximate the 2D projected half-light radii \citep{Wolf2010}.
+For the line of constant surface brightness, we have assumed a stellar mass-to-light ratio of 3, consistent with the faintest and oldest galaxies.